 - Sift the flour mixture in 3 or 4 batches over the egg, folding in each addition by hand with a spatula until just combined – do not over mix

 - Then fold in the zest and 3/4 cup melted butter.

-- Spoon a rounded tablespoon of batter into each mold (they will be about two-thirds full) and bake in the middle of the oven for 10 – 12 minutes, until golden around edges and a tester inserted in centers comes out clean, 10 to 12 minutes total.
+- Spoon a rounded tablespoon of batter into each mould (they will be about two-thirds full) and bake in the middle of the oven for 10 – 12 minutes, until golden around edges and a tester inserted in centres comes out clean, 10 to 12 minutes total.

 - Turn the Madeleines out by gently pulling them out the moulds and cool on a cooling rack

 - Dust with icing sugar and serve warm or cooled.